timescale/docs/migrate/playbooks/rds-timescale-live-migration.md

 # Migrate from AWS RDS to Timescale using live migration with low-downtime
-This document provides a step-by-step guide to migrating a database from an AWS RDS Postgres instance to Timescale using our [Live migration] strategy to achieve low application downtime (on the order of minutes).
+This document provides a step-by-step guide to migrating a database from an AWS RDS Postgres instance to Timescale using our [live migration] strategy to achieve low application downtime (on the order of minutes).

 Live migration's replication mechanism is fundamentally based on Postgres' logical